Petrimus/devopswithdocker/README.md

-# devopswithdocker
+# Devops With Docker
-Helsinki University Course Devops With Docker
+Helsinki University Course Devops With Docker.
+These are assigment submissions for the course.